20 of the most anticipated new books to read this March - CNN Underscored

 ‘The Lost Apothecary’ by Sarah Penner (starting at $14.99; amazon.com)

-This highly anticipated debut novel shifts between a secret 18th-century London apothecary shop run by a woman who concocts deadly poisons for women to use against troublesome men and modern-day, when, centuries later, aspiring historian Caroline Parcewell discovers a clue to the unsolved murders tied to the apothecary.
+This highly anticipated debut novel shifts between a secret 18th-century London apothecary shop run by a woman who concocts deadly poisons for women to use against troublesome men and modern day when, centuries later, aspiring historian Caroline Parcewell discovers a clue to the unsolved murders tied to the apothecary.

 ‘The Committed’ by Viet Thanh Nguyen (starting at $9.45; amazon.com)

-In his sequel to “The Sympathizer,” Pulitzer Prize-winning author Nguyen continues the story of the double-agent Sympathizer, now a refugee in Paris, as he and Bon, his blood brother, turn to drug dealing and face new forms of danger.
+In his sequel to “The Sympathizer,” Pulitzer Prize-winning author Nguyen continues the story of the double agent Sympathizer, now a refugee in Paris, as he and Bon, his blood brother, turn to drug dealing and face new forms of danger.
 With themes of friendship, crime, greed, espionage and human rights, it’s the second part of a planned trilogy.

 ‘Klara and the Sun’ by Kazuo Ishiguro (starting at $14.99; amazon.com)

-From the winner of the 2017 Nobel Prize in Literature, this dystopian novel takes place in the near future and is told from the point of view of Klara, a charming “artificial friend” — aka a human-like robot — who observes the behavior of humans from her spot in a store window as she waits to be purchased as a companion for a young person.
-Eventually chosen by a teenage girl who becomes quite ill, the book examines the idea of love and how an artificial heart may beat louder than that of a human.
+From the winner of the 2017 Nobel Prize in Literature, this dystopian novel takes place in the near future and is told from the point of view of Klara, a charming “artificial friend” — aka a humanlike robot — who observes the behavior of humans from her spot in a store window as she waits to be purchased as a companion for a young person.
+Eventually chosen by a teenage girl who becomes quite ill, the book examines the idea of love and how an artificial heart may beat louder than a human’s.

 ‘Later’ by Stephen King (starting at $9.99; amazon.com)